-As is shown in Figure 1C, sp3–sp3 bonds are the most prevalent in DrugBank compounds, with sp2–sp2 bonds being least common.
+Retrosynthetic analysis of 9,082 DrugBank compounds shows that sp3–sp3 bonds are the most prevalent among these structures, with sp2–sp2 bonds being least common (vide infra).
 With this in mind, functionalization of sp3-hybridized atoms remains a high priority in accessing drugs.